jefferyto/Google-Cache-Continue-Redux/README.md

   Also, options cannot be shared across HTTP and HTTPS cache pages
 - Cache link text change takes effect immediately, instead of after page reload
 - Added an About panel
+- Added a "Check for updates" function, inside the About panel
-- Added an automatic script update check, happens every 4 weeks
+- Auto-check for updates every 4 weeks
 - Another refactoring

 ### v0.4 (2010-02-10) ###